dhristoskov/module-federation-demo/README.md

 - Use [nvm, Node Version Manager](https://github.com/nvm-sh/nvm)
 - Use [asdf, another version manager](https://github.com/asdf-vm/asdf), in this case it's not just for Node.

 It's recommended to use a version manager, so the Node version can be easily changed.
-Then, asdf is just better than nvm because you can also manage other software with it.

 ## Install